Publications for Young Writers

 Produced by Gigantic Sequins, this annual features outstanding poetry from young writers ages 14 through 18 with one poet from each age category being featured, and every poet who submits work is honored.
 Submissions open annually in the spring.

 A component of Women's eNews, this online global news source publishes journalism and first-person narratives by young women 13-19 years old.
 The publication is produced by female-identified teens to "highlight the realities facing girls all over the world today."

 "Dedicated to the idea that children and young adults are natural storytellers," this website publishes fiction, nonfiction, poetry, and multimedia by young writers 6-18 years old.

 From the creators of Big Writers, Little Ears, Travel n Itch features fiction and non-fiction travel stories by writers under 21.

-The National Collegiate Honors Council (NCHC) Journal of Undergraduate Research & Creative Activity (UReCA) online publishes research from all areas of study, video and audio, visual art, essays, fiction and poetry.
-Submissions accpeted on a rolling basis.
+The National Collegiate Honors Council (NCHC) Journal of Undergraduate Research & Creative Activity (UReCA) online publishes research from all areas of study, video and audio, visual art, essays, fiction, and poetry.
+Submissions accepted on a rolling basis.